 After Roe Fell: Abortion Laws by State

 With the overturn of Roe v.
 Wade by the U.S. Supreme Court in June 2022, abortion policies and reproductive rights are in the hands of each state.
-Half of U.S. states are expected to ban abortion in the days and weeks following the Court’s decision taking away the constitutional right to abortion.

 Use this map to explore the breakdown of abortion laws by state in real-time–and understand abortion bans, types of abortion restrictions, what trigger bans are, and more.

 Understanding Abortion Bans

 Most states repealed abortion bans in effect as of 1973 once Roe made them unenforceable.
 However, some states and territories never repealed their pre-Roe abortion bans.
 Now that the Supreme Court has overturned Roe, these states could try and revive these bans.

 Abortion bans passed since Roe was decided that are intended to ban abortion entirely if the Supreme Court limited or overturned Roe or if a federal Constitutional amendment prohibited abortion.